City Under Siege (2010 film)

-City Under Siege (全城戒備 (全城戒备)) is a 2010 Hong Kong science fiction action film directed, produced, co-edited and co-written by Benny Chan, which stars Aaron Kwok, Betty Shu, Jacky Wu, Zhang Jingchu, and Collin Chou.
+City Under Siege (全城戒備 (全城戒备)) is a 2010 Hong Kong science fiction action film directed, produced, co-edited and co-written by Benny Chan.
+The film stars Aaron Kwok, Shu Qi, Jacky Wu, Zhang Jingchu, and Collin Chou.
 The film follows a group of circus performers who goes on a rampage after an accidental exposure to chemical gas left by the Japanese army in World War II, granting them superhuman abilities.

 Plot

 Many years ago, somewhere in Malaysia, when the Japanese are experimenting on some gases that mutate people, their lab explodes, killing everyone inside.

 Sunny Lee (Li Fei) is the orphaned child of a former knife throwing master.
 Following his father's death, he is taken in by his uncle, who allows him to perform as a clown in a circus, since he did not inherit his father's knife throwing skills.
 Sunny still wants to be a knife thrower, though.
 He is tormented by Zhang and his cousins, who are all performers in his uncle's troupe.

 One day, Sunny overhears a plan the rest of the troupe are making to explore a cave, rumored to be filled with gold.
 Instead of killing Sunny, they use him as the point man for their expedition.
 They find crates filled with capsules and force Sunny to open them.
 Inside the first are numerous plates of gold.
 They then try to kill Sunny, and continue opening the rest of the capsules, releasing the experimental gas which transforms them into superhuman monsters.
 In the chaos, Sunny accidentally kills Zhang's younger brother and he manages to escape the group's wrath.
 But he also gets exposed to the gas and collapses on a smuggler's ship heading to Hong Kong.
 He was thrown overboard when the crew discovered him.

-A few days later, Angel Chan (Chen An'er), a reporter discovers him in an obese state after Sunny wakes up from coma.
+A few days later, Angel Chan (Chen An'er), a reporter, discovers him in an obese state after Sunny wakes up from coma.
 He was driven to a safe house.
 While sleeping, Sunny drains his fat and excess water.
 He later wakes up in his normal form, but discovers that he now possesses superhuman strength and heightened abilities.
 He tries to contact his uncle, but gets shocked when he finds out that his uncle was arrested by the Malaysian police for the incident while he was interrupted by incessant mosquitoes flying to him.